KlovnDEV/nc-menu/README.md

             header = "Main Title",
-            isMenuHeader = true, -- Set to true to make a nonclickable title icon = "lockpick", -- Set this to any item named in the shared },
+            isMenuHeader = true, -- Set to true to make a nonclickable title icon = "lockpick", -- Set this to any item named in the shared or icon = "fas fa-gas-pump", -- Set this to any fontawesome icon!
+        },
         {
             header = "Sub Menu Button",